Nell Jessup Newton: Career

+In 2021, the University of Miami School of Law called upon Newton to serve as interim dean after Miami’s former law dean Anthony Varona was ousted from the position.
+One year later, in 2022, Wake Forest University School of Law invited Newton to serve as interim dean after former dean Jane Aiken stepped down.

+“I love to solve problems and help law schools move forward during a transitional period,” Newton said of the interim deanships.
+“Every law school is different and advising the dean search committee to help surface candidates who would be an excellent fit for the law school is also deeply satisfying.”

-Newton has been active in legal education organizations, serving on the ABA Section of Legal Education and Admission to the Bar's Clinical and Skills Committee (2005-09) and on numerous committees for the Association of American Law Schools (AALS).
-She has chaired four AALS committees, including the Committee on Sections and the Annual Meeting (2009-10), the Executive Committee of the Law Dean's Section (2008), the Executive Committee of the Native American Rights Section (1997-98), and the Executive Committee of the Women in Legal Education Section (1996).
+Newton has been active in legal education organizations, serving on the ABA Section of Legal Education and Admission to the Bar's Clinical and Skills Committee (2005–09) and on numerous committees for the Association of American Law Schools (AALS).
+She has chaired four AALS committees, including the Committee on Sections and the Annual Meeting (2009–10), the Executive Committee of the Law Dean's Section (2008), the Executive Committee of the Native American Rights Section (1997–98), and the Executive Committee of the Women in Legal Education Section (1996).
 She has also served on various committees for the Law School Admission Council.
 She was a member of the Board of Trustees for the NALP Foundation for Law Career Research and Education from 2006 to 2018 and served as chair from 2014 to 2016.

 Scholarship

 Newton's scholarship focuses on American Indian law with an emphasis on tribal property and federal constitutional issues.
 She has published a number of articles on the legal issues affecting American Indian tribes and co-authored a textbook on the subject.
 Her law review articles have been reprinted in collections on race law, the law of reparations, and the philosophy of law.
 Since 1998, Newton has served as editor-in-chief of Cohen's Handbook of Federal Indian Law, the only comprehensive academic treatise on Federal Indian law.
 The original treatise was prepared under the direction of Felix S. Cohen in 1942, which is known as "the bible" of Indian law.